 Here are other sweets that can be spotted during the Chinese New Year holiday.
 In Chinese culture, cookies are a sign of happiness and wealth, and sesame cookies are no exception.

 They bring much joy to eat with a buttery flavor and crunchy texture.
-Enjoying cookies with hot tea is what Chinese people love to do in the morning.
+Enjoying these delicious cookies with hot Chinese tea is what many locals love to do in the morning.

 Explore China By These Chinese Food Highlights